pactus-project/pactus.org/website/_i18n/en/user-guides/become-a-validator/index.md

 ![Wallet Password]({{ site.url }}/user-guides/become-a-validator/wallet-password.png)

-- Yyou can select the number of validators on your node for staking.
+- You can select the number of validators on your node for staking.
   You can choose between 7 and 32 validators for each node.

 ![Number of validators]({{ site.url }}/user-guides/become-a-validator/number-of-validators.png)